Articles on: Android

 Tap the Settings menu.

-Set this to either 7+ or 12+, then tap the Save button.
+Set the age option to either 7+ or 12+, then tap the Save button.
 In North & South America, the equivalent for these are E10+ (Everyone 10+) and T (Teen).
 For reference, social media apps are typically rated 12+.

-Depending on your region, you might have parental controls available for the following categories:
+Depending on your region, you might also have controls available for the following categories:

 Movies